GPU-Accelerated Computation of Vietoris-Rips Persistence Barcodes: Background

-Define an (abstract) simplicial complex $K$ as a collection of simplices closed under the subset relation, where a simplex $s$ is defined as a subset of $X$.
-We call a "filtration" as a totally ordered sequence of growing simplicial complexes.
-A particularly popular and useful~\cite{aktas2019persistence} filtration is a Vietoris-Rips filtration.
+\end{definition} \begin{definition} Define an (abstract) simplicial complex $K$ as a collection of simplices closed under the subset relation, where a simplex $\sigma$ is defined as a subset of $X$.
+This means that any simplex $\sigma': \sigma'\subseteq \sigma$ must also belong to $K$.

+The dimension of a simplex $\sigma$ is $\lvert\sigma \rvert -1$. \end{definition} \begin{definition} A filtration of simplicial complexes is a sequence of simplicial complexes ordered by the subset relationship. \end{definition} A particularly popular and useful~\cite{aktas2019persistence} filtration is a Vietoris-Rips filtration.
+On the metric space, we generate simplices over an adjustable threshold $t \in \mathbb{R}$.
 See Figure \ref{fig: VR-barcodes} for an illustration.
+A subset of points $\sigma \subseteq X$ forms a simplex if they are simultaneously close enough with respect to $\tau$.
 Let